nim-lang/Nim/examples/cross_todo/nimrod_commandline/readme.txt

 you can play with.

 Compilation is fairly easy despite having the source split in different directories.
-Thanks to the nimrod.cfg file, which adds the ../nimrod_backend directory as a search path, you can compile and run the example just fine from the command line with 'nimrod c -r nimtodo.nim'.
+Thanks to the Nim.cfg file, which adds the ../Nim_backend directory as a search path, you can compile and run the example just fine from the command line with 'nim c -r nimtodo.nim'.